What Do You Need to Know to Specify a PTO?

 Dave Douglass – Director of Training & Education

 Proper power take-off (PTO) selection requires specific knowledge of the vehicle’s transmission and the driven component.
 With this information, selection is a relatively simple process.
-So, what do you need to know?

-1. Transmission make and model number.
-This can be found on the manufacturer’s tag on the transmission itself or, with a new vehicle, on the build sheet.
+• This can be found on the manufacturer’s tag on the transmission itself or, with a new vehicle, on the build sheet.
 Dealers may also be able to identify the transmission through the vehicle identification number (VIN).

-2. Which aperature will the PTO be mounted?
-This is generally dependent on the available space around the PTO aperature (i.e. the PTO envelope space).
+• This is generally dependent on the available space around the PTO aperture (i.e. the PTO opening space).
 Be sure to note the presence of exhaust pipes, spring hangers, air tanks, etc.

 3. The speed requirement of the driven component and or the desired PTO percentage.
-If the PTO is being used to power a hydraulic pump it is common to specify a PTO percentage of 90 to 120 percent.

 4. The required direction of rotation of the PTO shaft.

 5. The torque and horsepower requirement of the driven component.
-This will often determine the PTO series to be used.

 6. If the driven component is to be a direct-coupled hydraulic pump, the mounting face, and shaft dimensions of the pump.